Simple Lego Boat STEM Challenge to Make Learning Fun

 Here are some pictures from our challenge.

 At first, my boat held the most.
-It held 10 glass beads.
+It had 10 glass beads.
 My son’s boat held 8.
-However, my son realized he needed to place his beads in more carefully.
+However, my son realized he needed to place his beads more carefully.
 When he did this, his boat held 12 beads.
 He ended up winning.

-If you remember, I mentioned our boats had a slight lean to them.
+As I mentioned earlier, our boats had a slight lean.
 Well, this definitely played a part in our boats’ ability to hold weight.
-They started to tip quicker than if they weren’t already leaning slightly.
+They started tipping more quickly than if they weren’t already leaning slightly.
 It was something to keep in mind when trying it again.

 Lego Boat Wrap-Up